JeffreyBull76/CI_Project1/README.md

       * Each section has descriptive text, 4 corner graphics, underline graphic and an icon that sums up the content (done with svgs from 3rd party and hand built pngs respectively)
       * the footer seen at the bottom has basic copyright data and links to social media (mostly basic links to the main pages of each site in this case but added for example purpose) it is designed to sit below the sites content regardless of flex boxes above.
       * The footer is consistent across all 3 pages
-      * The flow of this content was shifted following feedback from an industry professional.
+      * The flow of this content was shifted following feedback from mentor.
 It now has the place information first and welcome / Intro message second.
+      * At mobile screen size the content shifts back to have the welcome message first.
+      * Future note: I did toy with the idea of having each box collapse down and resize to full on click.
+The text would then load in with an animation.
+While doing this with CSS was possible (using a similar focus technique I used on the gallery) it felt needlessly clunky for the main page and would have required hiding important text.
+Ultimately I decided against this.
+If the site ever went live I would revisit this idea but using a technology like javascript to implement it.

 ![](assets/images/readme_images/Tidy_Village_AboutInfo.jpg)

 --------------------------------

-* ## Gallery page
+* ## Discover Page

-   * Purpose of the page is to provide a grid based gallery that is fully responsive
+   * Purpose of the page is to provide a grid based gallery that is fully responsive.
+Grid was used over flex as it offers greater control for the style of gallery I wanted, whilst still allowing a dynamic masonry style effect.
    * Rather than shifting the layout the page merely responds by having each picture take up different amounts of rows and columns on resize
    * The images have a hover functionality which plays a short subtle flash animation to indicate interactivity
    * At higher than 1000px each image also has a subtle zoom effect on hover & click
    * Each image can be clicked to view in a larger format which then shows a caption.
 Clicking outside the image goes back to main gallery inline with expected function that most users will have experience of.
    * The page is built using pure css and html.
 The focus selector in CSS is used to zoom each image when clicked.
 When first implemented this resulted in ugly background shifts of the other images and unwanted interaction where clicking outside would result in a new image zoom rather than reverting the zoom.
        * To fix this a background div was created that sits below all the content using z-index.
 On focus of an image this background div becomes visible and shifts up the z-index to cover everything, except the image that is zoomed and its respective caption.
-       * This allows the user to click around the image (allowing the image to then 'lose focus') without unwated interaction with the rest of the gallery.
+       * This allows the user to click around the image (allowing the image to then 'lose focus') without unwanted interaction with the rest of the gallery.
 I did experiment with making this transparent but it was visually confusing.
-    * Following feedback from an industry professional the zoom effect was removed from small screen devices as it was visually confusing.
+    * Following feedback from mentor the zoom effect was removed from small screen devices as it was visually confusing.
     * Following feedback from a test user I had to remove the native 'lazy loading' tags in the html as they created a huge bug on Safari iOS
-    * Following feedback from an industry professional the gallery was edited to show less images on smaller devices to prevent excessive scrolling.
+    * Following feedback from mentor the gallery was edited to show less images on smaller devices to prevent excessive scrolling.
+    * If made into a live site this page would be subsectioned with different galleries relating to different events or themes, would also feature video clips of events.

 ![](assets/images/readme_images/Tidy_Village_Gallerypage.jpg)

 [Go back](<#table-of-contents>)
 -----------------------------------------

-* ## Contact page
+* ## Contact Page

    * Page has a simple form that allows users to post feedback with a rural background image (taken by me)
    * The form uses percentile width values and margins to remain centered
    * It's elements (labels & fields) are either inline or block depending on screen size to create a coherent layout at all sizes
    * It's content is responsive in terms of text and field size for smaller devices
    * The form has had its functionality removed and a very basic thank you page added to show it works as intended without ruining navigation flow by going offsite.
+   * The 'Thank You' page was created following mentor feedback to prevent navigating off site but would not be part of a live site.

 ![](assets/images/readme_images/Tidy_Village_Contactpage.jpg)